Glennpedley/CluelessDevOps/README.md

 Deleted the cloned repositoy.
 Then not working?
 WTH has this got to do with the cloned repository?
 Thinking maybe cos I did not copy the "License" file over and somehow, it affected this?
 Coped the License file over.
 Let's see if this works.Something is wrong with Twilio.
 The action ran fine.
-THis is the working code so far to be checked further.
+This is the working code so far to be checked further.
+Using ONE Twilio account, it ran fine but when changed Twilio secrets, it did not work.

 name: When one of the following events occur in the master branch, a message is sent to the Whatsapp.
 on: [push, pull_request, issues, fork, watch]